Mad Max 2: Development

-Following the release of Mad Max, director George Miller received a number of offers from Hollywood, including one to direct First Blood, but he instead decided to develop a rock and roll movie, the working title of which was Roxanne.
+Following the release of Mad Max, director George Miller tried to develop a rock and roll movie, the working title of which was Roxanne.
 After working together on the novelization of Mad Max, Miller and Terry Hayes teamed up in Los Angeles to write Roxanne, but the script was ultimately shelved.
 Miller then became intrigued with the idea of returning to the world of Mad Max, as a larger budget would allow him to be more ambitious.
 He said: "Making Mad Max was a very unhappy experience for me.
-I had absolutely no control over the final product," but "There was strong pressure to make a sequel, and I felt we could do a better job with a second movie."
+I had absolutely no control over the final product", but "There was strong pressure to make a sequel, and I felt we could do a better job with a second movie."
 Inspired by Joseph Campbell's The Hero with a Thousand Faces and the work of Carl Jung, as well as the films of Akira Kurosawa, Miller recruited Hayes to join the production as a scriptwriter.
 Brian Hannant also came on board as co-writer, first assistant director, and second unit director.

 Filming

 Principal photography took place over the course of twelve weeks in the winter of 1981 near Broken Hill, New South Wales.
 The scene where the Pursuit Special rolls over and explodes was shot at Wilangee Road near the Mundi Mundi Plains lookout, just outside of Silverton.
 Filming also took place at the Pinnacles, which is where the set of the oil refinery compound was constructed.

+In one scene, stunt coordinator Guy Norris broke his femur when he flew off his motorcycle and his leg hit the car.
+His injury is visible in the released film.